You’re first draft sucks! It’s utter and complete crap.

 If you do not think constructively about what you are doing, you will not make the necessary mental and emotional investment it takes to see it through to fruition.

-Once I figured that out I started becoming prolific and lowered my risk of falling into writer’s block, and thankfully, I am rarely ever blocked now.
+Once I figured that out I started becoming prolific and lowered my risk of falling into writer’s block, and thankfully, I am rarely, if ever, blocked now.

-Your state of mind has a huge influence on your confidence and your productivity.
+Our state of mind has a huge influence on our confidence and productivity.

 I’ve learned how special the first draft is.